 Read our full Amazfit Bip review.

 The MyKronoz ZeTime hybrid smartwatch is an elegant and versatile timepiece that combines traditional watch functionality with a high-tech touch screen in a fairly organic fashion.
-I appreciate that the company offers two models, to accommodate different wrist sizes.
+We like that the company offers two models, to accommodate different wrist sizes.
 Paired with an iOS or Android app, the ZeTime delivers a long list of smartwatch functions without overwhelming the user.

 Its weakest link is the software, particularly its use of European rather than North American formats, the confusing hand setup instructions and a glitchy music app.
 Also, the lack of third-party apps, compared with similarly priced Android Wear watches, limits its usefulness.